sagemath/trac_to_gh/Issue 6099.md

 # Issue 6099: morphisms of simplicial complexes and the associated chain complex morphisms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6099

 Original creator: bantieau